Santa Maria College, Perth: Boarding

 Santa Maria College provides residential boarding for approximately 150 girls from Years 7 to 12, primarily from rural and regional areas of Western Australia.

 The boarding community is structured across four houses.
 Year 7 and Year 12 students are grouped by year level, while students in Years 8 to 11 are accommodated in mixed-age houses to encourage cross-year relationships and peer mentoring.
 Each student has a private room, and boarding houses include common lounge and kitchen areas.

 Boarding staff include a Director of Boarding, Boarding Supervisors, and Housemothers, who provide supervision and pastoral care.
 Students participate in a transition program called Embrace, designed to support adjustment to boarding through relationship-building, routine development, and academic support.

 Boarders engage in a range of co-curricular and recreational activities, both within the College and in the wider Perth area.
 These include sports, cultural events, and regular interactions with students from other schools.

-Uniform

-The summer uniform consists of a green and white dress, white socks, and black leather shoes.
-The winter uniform consists of a school blazer, green jumper; green, red, and white tartan skirt; bottle green, red, and white striped tie; and black stockings.
-The sport uniform consists of a white shirt and red shorts.